-You can set up direct deposit with most payroll services, but the setup process for QuickBooks Payroll direct deposit is pretty intuitive.
-You’ll enter your business bank account information within the software, so the system knows where to pull the money when it’s time process employee paychecks.
-While it’s verifying your banking data, you can enter your employees’ bank information, including account and routing numbers, so it sends funds to the right place.
+Compared to most payroll services, the setup process for QuickBooks Payroll direct deposit is intuitive.
+Aside from your company’s basic information (such as business name, address, and employer identification number or EIN), the system requires your business bank account details so that it knows where to pull the money from when it’s time to process employee paychecks.
+You also have to enter your employees’ banking information (like account and routing numbers) into the system, so it can send the funds to the right place.

-The first steps to setting up QuickBooks Payroll direct deposit depend on where you are in the process of setting up your payroll account.
-If you’re just starting to do payroll, you’ll be prompted to finish the setup process before you can go directly to setting up the direct deposit feature, although it will require you to connect your bank.
-If your payroll account is already in use and you’ve been processing paper checks, you can go directly to “Settings” and then “Payroll Settings” to get started.
+In terms of what the first step to setting up QuickBooks Payroll direct deposit should be, it all depends on where you are in the process of setting up your payroll account.
+For those that are starting to do payroll, the system will prompt you to complete that setup process before you can set up its direct deposit feature.
+If your payroll account is already in use and you’ve been processing paper checks, you can go directly to the system’s “Settings” and then “Payroll Settings” to get started.

-Here are the steps you should follow to complete the QuickBooks direct deposit setup process if you’re a new QuickBooks Payroll user:
+Here are the steps you should follow to complete the QuickBooks Payroll direct deposit setup process.

 1. Set Up Your QuickBooks Payroll Account